cybermessiah/henoktekle-minimal/README.md

 Henok (Hen) Tekle is a prominent cryptocurrency angel investor, advisor, and fund manager.
-In 2017 alone, Hen has attended events such as the inauguralToken Summit (New York City), Blockstack (Silicon Valley), CoinAlts Fund Symposium (San Francisco), Block-Con (Los Angeles), and the Crypto Valley Trip (Zug, Switzerland).
+Frequently invited to attend or speak at events in the space, Hen has attended or spoke at the inaugural Token Summit (New York City), Blockstack (Silicon Valley), CoinAlts Fund Symposium (San Francisco), Block-Con (Los Angeles), Crypto Valley Trip (Zug, Switzerland), Mindspace (Berlin), and the World Blockchain Conference (Bangkok).